vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The year of the era in figures and words ; though it does not give any particular designation to the era.

-The month, mostly in Sanskrit ; the day, by its ordinal number, e.g., No. 11, which means in the year 111 on the 15th day of the month of Śrāvaņa.
+The month, mostly in Sanskrit ; the day, by its ordinal number, e.g., No. 11, which means in the year 111 on the 15th day of the month of Śrāvaṇa.

 The months are all in Sanskrit, except in No. 6, in which the month is in Greek (Panemos= Āsādha).
 No. 6 alone of this group contains the rather mysterious phrase 'Etaye pūrvaye' which means, 'before these'.
 This phrase, the meaning of which is not clear, occurs in Kuṣāna (Group B) and even in Gupta inscriptions.